vitiral/artifact/docs/CheatSheet.md

 ```

 - name looks like: `[REQ-name]`
-- link them like: `partof = "REQ-[name, other, nested-[more, link]]"`
+- link them like: `partof = ['REQ-name', 'REQ-other']`
-    - note: same as `partof = "REQ-name, REQ-other, REQ-nested-more,
+    - shortcut exists for power users `partof = 'REQ-[name, other]'`.
+This
-      REQ-nested-link"`
+      can also be used as list items. `art fmt` will always convert it to the
+      long version.
 - `SPC-name` is automatically partof `REQ-name` (because "name" is the same)
 - `TST-name` is automatically partof `SPC-name` (because "name" is the same)
 - `SPC-name-foo` is automatically partof `SPC-name` (same prefix)
+- `text` is a string that gets rendered as markdown (`.md`) via the web-ui.
+  You should use it to define the artifact's purpose.
-- `done` is an arbitrary string that marks any artifact as 100% completed and
+- `done` is an arbitrary string that adds a 100% completed and tested sub-part
-  tested.
+  (if it has no other sub-parts it will be 100% completed and tested).
+The
+  artifact cannot be implemented in code if `done` is set.

 ## Settings
 After `art init` settings are in: `.art/settings.toml`